timng-gnmit/MySQL-setup-data220p/README.md

 ![Configuration Apply Configuration Succeeded](Images/Config_Apply_Success.png)
 11. The final screen should say **Configuration Complete**.
 I didn't copy the log to keyboard because I wouldn't know what to do with that, so just click Finish.
 ![Configuration Complete](Images/Config_finish.png)

+Congratulations!
+You are now done downloading MySQL Server.
+The next step to actually use it is to download MySQL Workbench.

+## MySQL Workbench
+uh here's the link: [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/)